Nordic Network for Lifelong Learning

-The Nordic network for adult learning (NVL) supports Nordic cooperation in policy development and implementation regarding lifelong learning and competence development.
-NVL is a collaborative platform for adult education providers and policy makers.
-NVL builds interdisciplinary networks across all the Nordic countries, focusing on the priorities of the Nordic Council of Ministers.
-More about NVL here.
+The Nordic Network for Lifelong Learning (NLL) supports Nordic cooperation in policy development and implementation regarding lifelong learning and competence development.
+NLL is a collaborative platform for adult education providers and policy makers.
+NLL builds interdisciplinary networks across all the Nordic countries, focusing on the priorities of the Nordic Council of Ministers.
+More about NLL here.

 News